x676f64/Testssl.sh-JSON-Merger/README.md

 # Testssl.sh-JSON-Merger
 This quick-n-dirty shell script merges several testssl.sh pretty-JSON files to one single JSON file.
 Useful if executing an SSL/TLS scan for a large host or IP range and utilizing the testssl2xlsx.py parser for generating a customer spread sheet.

-The [Testssl | https://github.com/drwetter/testssl.sh] script by drwetter usually only accepts single hosts or IPs to scan.
+The [Testssl](https://github.com/drwetter/testssl.sh) script by drwetter usually only accepts single hosts or IPs to scan.
 Nevertheless, using some parallization, one can scan several hosts and store the output in a nice pretty-JSON format.

-However, if you want to use a parser like [testssl2xlsx.py | https://github.com/AresS31/testssl2xlsx] to generate a nicely formatted spread sheet for your customers etc. you'll notice that it only accepts a single JSON file .. but we've got many of them since testssl.sh does only scan single-hosts or IPs.
+However, if you want to use a parser like [testssl2xlsx.py](https://github.com/AresS31/testssl2xlsx) to generate a nicely formatted spread sheet for your customers etc. you'll notice that it only accepts a single JSON file .. but we've got many of them, since testssl.sh does only scan single-hosts or IPs.

+Therefore, we have to merge all *.json files to a single file that works with the parser ;-)

 # Usage:
 1. Place all your testssl.sh *.json output files into the **/scan/** directory